Stock of the Day

 Investors should be bearish about investing in Corning Incorporated for these reasons:

-• The price-to-earnings (P/E) ratio of 90.64 indicates that the stock may be overvalued compared to its earnings, which could deter value investors.
+• The company has a high price-to-earnings (P/E) ratio of 85.43, suggesting that the stock may be overvalued compared to its earnings, which could be a red flag for potential investors.

 Innovation Will Push Corning (NYSE: GLW) to New Heights